HermanMartinus/justsketchme-frontend/_posts/2020-08-24-how-to-start-writing-a-comic-book.md

 ---
 title: How to start writing a comic book
-date: 2020-08-24 22:00:00 +0000
+date: 2020-08-24T22:00:00.000+00:00
 permalink: how-to-start-writing-a-comic-book
-description: 'Here are some useful tip for getting into the world of comic book illustration.'
+description: Here are some useful tip for getting into the world of comic book illustration.
 image: "/uploads/pexels-cottonbro-4841961.jpg"

 ---